 - They are hesitant to provide requested information after you’ve sent your Letter of Intent (LOI)

 If the business broker or M&A advisor tries to shield you from spending some time with the seller in person, make it known you won't proceed without it.
-In the end, a big part of your decision is going to come down to a gut feel.
-And a gut feel is hard to obtain without some face-to-face time.
+In the end, a big part of your decision is going to come down to a gut feel, which is hard to get without some face-to-face time.

 At MidStreet, we work hard to facilitate trust and create the smoothest transaction process possible.
 If you have questions about our process, or are interested in one of our listings, contact us today.
 We’d be glad to help!